rnmy/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students in charge by the TA.
+Shows a list of all students that the TA is in-charge of.

 You may navigate to the Students tab to view the full list of students.